Adam-Musial-AMu/todo-list-react/README.md

 ## Demo
 https://adam-musial-amu.github.io/todo-list-react/
 ## Description
 A simple but useful application for scheduling and executing tasks.
 It was created as a practical exercise in a [YouCode](https://www.facebook.com/youcodepl) programming course.
-This project was created with [Create React App](https://github.com/facebook/create-react-app), as the purpose of the exercise was to practice React JS, ES6+ features such as const, let, and especially arrow functions, as well as CSS (Grid, Flex, BEM - or, in a later phase of the project, styled-components).
+This project was created with [Create React App](https://github.com/facebook/create-react-app), as the purpose of the exercise was to practice React JS, ES6+ features, especially arrow functions, as well as CSS (Grid, Flex, BEM - or, in a later phase of the project, styled-components).
 Redux is responsible for the state of the application.
-## Technologies used
+## Technologies Used

+- Frontend Technologies
   - HTML
   - CSS
+  - JavaScript (ES6+ features)

   - React JS
-- create-react-app
+    - React-Router
     - Redux
+    - Redux-Saga
     - @reduxjs/toolkit
     - react-redux
-- styled-components
-- Webpack
-- Babel
-- JavaScript
+    - JS-generators
     - useState
     - useEffect
     - useRef
+    - useLocation
+    - useHistory
     - custom hooks
     - localStorage
+    - styled-components
+    - create-react-app
+    - Webpack
-- BEM
+    - Babel

-- ES6+ features
+  - CSS Techniques
     - Grid layout
-- Flex
+    - Flexbox
     - @media queries
+    - BEM methodology

 ## Interface view
 ![TO-DO-LIST](interface_view.png)